aubreyrjones/lemon-py/README.md

   right-hand node as a child of the left-hand node, then returns the left-hand node.

-* Third, they define a `~` operator that reads the stored line number of an _existing_ node (it doesn't "figure out" the line, it just copies through whatever you set in the node's constructor).
-This operator also works on tokens.
+* Third, they define a prefix unary `~` (tilde) operator that reads the stored line number of an _existing_ node.
+Note that it doesn't "figure out" the line, it just copies through whatever was set in the node's constructor.
+This operator also works on tokens, which have a line number automatically set by the lexer.

-* Less frequently used is a subscript operator `node[{list, of, nodes}]` that assigns all of the listed nodes as children (note the curly-brackets around the list inside the square brackets).
+* Less frequently used is a subscript operator `node[{list, of, children}]` that appends all of the listed nodes as children of `node`, returning `node` (note the curly-brackets around the list inside the square brackets).

 A canonical left-recursive list might look something like this: